nyckone/contacts-birthday-matcher/README.md

  and the key to the birthday_dict is "birthday_dict".
  The output is a contact dict with birthdays added

+The input json should be Posted to the uploaded url with /get_contacts_with_birthday in order for the outcome to receive

 contact_dict is a dict from phone to name, meaning: contact_phone -> contact_name